Gayelabouimad/TPs-IOT/README.md

 - [x] Implement client function using python
 - [x] Modify Params and track changes (repeat 100 times)

-- [ ] Do the theoretical computation
+- [x] Do the theoretical computation
+- [ ] add theoretical values to experimental graph
 - [x] Describe the scenarios you used for assessing the impact of the different parameters on the ToA.
 - [x] Join commented extracts of your code and raw data in attached files.
 - [x] Visualise the experimental results by plotting the ToA as a function of each one of the different parameters.